 This manual is not secure; copies of this publication should be distributed to teachers in advance of the administration date(s) so that they may familiarize themselves with the procedures for administering the test.
 Schools may make photocopies of this publication if necessary.
-It is also available on the Department's web site at http://www.p12.nysed.gov/assessment/manuals/.
+It is also available on the Department's website.

 In addition, schedule an orientation prior to the testing dates to enable test administrators to become adequately prepared.
 The orientation should include direct hands-on experience with the Performance Test if the test administrators have not had previous experience with that component of the test.
-BOCES or large-city central offices may provide assistance for conducting such orientation sessions.
+BOCES or large-city central offices may provide assistance in conducting such orientation sessions.